CursorwebGames/3DCorridorGame/idea.md

 rolls at enemies
 drops good loot though...

-## Robot
+## Lava Robot
-Fastest attack speed but low health.
-Does a lot of damage?
+Shoots out mini spiked rocks

 ## Children of the Gorple Mind
 Cloaked with robes, is this what gorple does to it's victims?
-Uses ranged weapons.
+Casts spells.